-Viridian Management is committed to Fair Housing Policy and Equal Housing opportunity for prospective applicants regardless of race, color, religion, sex (gender), -national origin, disabled status, familial or marital status, source of income, status as victim of domestic violence, sexual orientation, gender identification, or age.
+Viridian Management is committed to Fair Housing Policy and Equal Housing opportunity for prospective applicants.
+Viridian Management may not discriminate against an applicant because of race, color, religion, sex (gender), national origin, disabled status, familial or marital status, source of income, status as victim of domestic violence, sexual orientation, gender identification, or age.
 Viridian does not discriminate on the basis of disabled status in the admission or access to, treatment of, or employment in, its housing, programs or activities.
-Viridian complies with requirements of the Fair Housing Acts, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
+Viridian complies with requirements of the Fair Housing Acts, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and all applicable federal, state or local laws.